New Delhi. Updated on : Friday, 10 July 2026

 -

-E-Marketplace: A dedicated digital platform where SHGs and individual women creators can list products for a global audience.
+E-Marketplace Integration: A specialized digital e-commerce platform where rural SHGs and individual women creators can list indigenous products directly for a global consumer base.

 -